St-vn/hitboxlib/README.md

 Solution to your hitbox needs, both projectiles and melees

 **Disclaimer :**
-*hitboxlib is currently scripted for my current used, hopefully I'll make it usable for everyone*
+*hitboxlib is currently scripted for my own uses, hopefully I'll make it usable for everyone*